 If you want to see how to make coconut butter at home, then be sure to check out the video I prepared below.
 It will take you through all the steps to making this condiment.

 - Place the coconut into a food processor.

-- Once you have blended the coconut long enough, it should start become runny and creamy.
+- Once you have blended the coconut long enough, it should start to become runny and creamy.
 The longer you blend it, the creamier it will become.
-I find blending for 15 minutes is usually the sweet spot for having an amazing coconut butter.
+I find blending for 15 minutes is usually the sweet spot for having a fantastic coconut butter.

 - Once you’re happy with the mix, simply store in the fridge or cupboard until you need to use it.

-- If you’re finding the mix isn’t bending very well or is still very dry, then you can try adding some coconut oil.
-I recommend adding about 2 Tbsp. of coconut oil and then blending some more.
-Add more if you still find it is turning buttery.
+- If you’re finding the mix isn’t blending very well or is still very dry, then you can try adding some coconut oil.
+I recommend adding about two tablespoons of coconut oil and then blending some more.
+Add more if it still isn’t turning buttery.

-- If you store this in the fridge, it will solidify and will become very unspreadable and impossible to dip anything into the butter.
-However, a quick solution would be to merely microwave the amount you need for just a few seconds.
-This heat should give you that lovely rich, creamy texture you had before putting it in the fridge.
+- If you store this in the fridge, it will solidify.
+It will become very un-spreadable and impossible to dip anything into the butter.
+However, a quick solution would be to microwave the amount you need for just a few seconds.
+This heat should give you that lovely rich, creamy texture you had before you placed it in the fridge.

-If you have any feedback, tips, a variation or anything else on this fantastic coconut butter recipe then be sure to leave me a comment below.
+If you have any feedback, tips, a variation, or anything else for this fantastic coconut butter recipe, then be sure to leave me a comment below.